joshuboi77/Scraps/THE_SCRAPBOOK.md

 print x            # [42]
 ```

-- Semantics: the block runs with a mutable copy of `x`; after execution, the updated `x` is copied back to the caller’s env.
+Semantics: the block runs with a mutable copy of `x`; after execution, the updated `x` is copied back to the caller’s env.
-- Nested rewires are supported and memory-safe; updates are copied back in the order of `result(...)` calls.

 ### Dynamic Symbol Binding (string)
 Register a string literal as a live variable name.